 In past and modern history the Woodside area attracted industry.
 During the mid to late 1800s industries like the Mott Shipyard and the Moirs Chocolate factory employed over 200 workers.
-More recently the Woodside Industrial Park in the late 1950s and other smaller businesses have caught on to the economically strategic location of Woodside. " A new crown company known as Industrial Estates Itd. had been set up by Premier Stanfield 1957".
+More recently the Woodside Industrial Park in the late 1950s and other smaller businesses have caught on to the economically strategic location of Woodside. " A new crown company known as Industrial Estates ltd. had been set up by Premier Stanfield 1957".
 (Chapman) The company established an industrial park in 1958 totaling 64 acres on the former agricultural lands serving the hospital.
-The attraction of industry and workers led to expansion of infrastructure including the railway bridge across the Harbour, the Macdonald Bridge and a water
+The attraction of industry and workers led to expansion of infrastructure including the railway bridge across the Harbour, the Macdonald Bridge and a water line from Maynard Lake.

-With the pressures of growth and need for services, in 1959 council took a historic vote where part of Woodside amalgamated with Dartmouth line from Maynard Lake.
 With the influx of workers and eventually families, the area required churches and recreational facilities.
 For example Immaculate Conception Roman Catholic Church and St. Albans Anglican were built in 1921 and the Woodside Imperoyal Presbyterian Church was built in 1922.
 The Community was growing with services for residents but also a place for people to visit and recreate.
 "The refinery and its associated housing units were separated by a large field which served as a ball field in the summer and a hockey and skating rink in the winter".
 (Chapman) Additional jobs and demand for recreational facilities increased again when the Imperial Oil became a major employer in 1917.
 This also led to the demolition of Fort Clarence.
 A memorial plaque of Fort Clarence was installed to assist in preserving its importance in the history of Woodside.